Student Affairs Administration

 College Student Development

-Our program focuses on developing robust professional leadership skills for the 21st century and beyond, including advising, management, counseling and supervision.
-You will be prepared through academic and experiential opportunities to engage, educate and improve the lives of college students.
+Our program focuses on developing robust professional leadership skills for the 21st century and beyond, including advising, management, counseling, and supervision.
+You will be prepared to engage, educate, and improve the lives of college students.

 Make a Transformative Difference